pranay-sa/School_ManagementAPI_Educase/readme.md

 Testing with Postman

 A Postman collection is included in this repository.
 To use it:

-Import the School Management API.postman_collection.json file into Postman Set up an environment variable baseUrl with value http://localhost:3000 (or your deployment URL)
+Import the School Management API.postman_collection.json file into Postman, and

+Set up an environment variable baseUrl with value http://localhost:3000 (or your deployment URL)

 Test the endpoints:

-Add School: Send a POST request to {{baseUrl}}/addSchool List Schools: Send a GET request to {{baseUrl}}/listSchools?latitude=40.7128&longitude=-74.0060
+Add School: Send a POST request to {{baseUrl}}/addSchool

+List Schools: Send a GET request to {{baseUrl}}/listSchools?latitude=40.7128&longitude=-74.0060

 or use custom JSON inputs